Dealing with a counterbid

 - They currently do not have the time to train a new employee

-Stay or leave?
+To stay or to leave?

 There is almost never a good reason to take a counter-offer and stay where you are.
 Please take the following points into account when making your decision: